Does Restraining Order Show Up on Background Check? Search Yours Free

 Screenings for security clearance or positions that require a person to carry a firearm in the performance of job duties will show if a person has an active restraining order against them.

-Those conducting marriage background checks will want to search court records to make sure the person they are going to marry does not have an active restraining order against them, and they can find this information through the clerk of court’s office where the person lives.
+Those performing marriage background checks should check court records to ensure the person they plan to marry does not have an active restraining order.
+This information can typically be found at the clerk of court’s office in the individual’s residential area.

 Tenant screenings may or may not reveal if a person has a restraining order against them.
 Since most tenant screenings focus more on credit history and employment verification, it is not as likely a restraining order will appear.